 Overview of Nevada Medicaid Structured Family Caregiving Waiver

-The Family Caregiving Waiver will allow for self-direction, allowing the care recipient to choose their own caregiver, as well as the home in which they live (their own or the caregiver’s).
+The Family Caregiving Waiver allows for self-direction, allowing the care recipient to choose their own caregiver, as well as the home in which they live (their own or the caregiver’s).
 Even a spouse or legally responsible person can be selected as the caregiver.
 The caregiver will then be employed by a home care agency or an intermediary service organization and paid a daily stipend.
 The amount is unknown, but the “employer” will be required to pay the caregiver a minimum of 65% of the per diem rate received from Medicaid.

 Historically Medicaid only paid for long-term care in nursing homes.
 1915(c) HCBS Medicaid Waivers allow states to offer benefits outside of these institutions.
 The goal of HCBS (home and community based services) is to delay or prevent institutionalization, and to that end, care may be provided in one’s home, the home of a relative, assisted living, or adult foster care / adult family living.
 Waivers can target specific groups who require a Nursing Home Level of Care and are at risk of institutionalization, such as the elderly, disabled, or persons with Alzheimer’s.
 Waivers are not entitlements.
 Meeting eligibility criteria does not guarantee receipt of benefits, as there are a limited number of program participant slots.